 If your child is sick at school, we will ask you or your emergency contact to take your child home.
 They should not return for 48 hours.
 We appreciate that this is inconvenient in many cases, and you may not believe your child is ill, but you will appreciate that we do this in all cases and it should reduce the risk of infection for all children in school.
 As an example, if your child is sick at lunchtime on a Tuesday, they should not return to school until after lunch on Thursday, provided there have not been any further episodes of vomiting.

 Thank you for your understanding with this.
-Further guidance on infection control may be found on the Health Protection Agency website.
+Further guidance on infection control may be found on the Public Health England Website.